authelia/authelia/docs/content/overview/authorization/access-control.md

 ---
 title: "Access Control"
 description: "Access Control is the main authorization system in Authelia."
-lead: "Access Control is the main authorization system in Authelia."
+summary: "Access Control is the main authorization system in Authelia."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []